 The letting agent will ask you to sign a Tenancy Fee Declaration form which lists the services they will provide and the Permitted Payments expected from you, in line with the Tenant Fees Act 2019.

 The agent will then begin the referencing process to ensure you're in a position to rent the property.

 A reference looks into current financial commitments, credit history, and previous tenancies to check everything is in order.
 The landlord needs to be sure that that their tenant won't have any problems paying the rent on a monthly basis and will take good care of their property.

 Referencing is nothing to worry about.
 Tenants applying to rent need to give details of their employer and income, their previous address, and some bank account details.
 These will be checked to ensure they are able to commit to monthly rental payments.

 Do I need to show ID?

-As part of the referencing process we need to be sure a tenant is who they say they are.
+As part of the referencing process we need to be sure a tenant is who they say they are, and that they have the right ot rent in the UK.
 We will require a proof of residency (such as a utility or council tax bill from the last 3 months) and proof of ID (such as a passport or driving licence).

 What if there are problems with my reference?

 In some circumstances, a tenant may not be approved immediately via referencing.
 Obvious examples are students without a regular income, or someone leaving their family home for the first time with no renting history, previous credit issues, or temporary work placements.